THIS ARTICLE INCLUDES A FREE PRINTABLE

 This activity is perfect for classrooms, summer camps, or other places with a large group of older children/teens.
 “Walk the Line” was demonstrated in the movie Freedom Writers.

-Put a line of tape in the middle of the group, with students facing the line on each side.
+Put a line of tape in the middle of the group, with students facing each side’s line.
 Read a series of statements.
 If the statement is true for the student, they go stand on the line.

 This could include statements like “I’ve lost a family member,” “I’ve been bullied at school,” and so on.
 Students can also help create the prompts.

-The activity shows children struggles that they have in common and helps them understand what their peers experience and feel.
-At the end of the activity, students return to their seats to reflect through writing and/or discussion.
+The activity shows the struggles they have in common and helps them understand what their peers experience and feel.
+At the end of the activity, students return to their seats to reflect through writing or discussion.

 One option is to have students write a letter (that they can deliver or keep to themselves) to a student who walked to the line on one of the same prompts they moved on, sharing more about this experience or offering words of encouragement.